f-droid/repomaker/README.md

 ### Install

-* pip for installation of Python 3 dependencies `apt install python3-pip`
+* `pip` for installation of Python 3 dependencies
-* virtualenv to create a isolated Python environment `apt install virtualenv`
+* `virtualenv` to create a isolated Python environment `apt install `
+* Python development and build files for installing/building some dependencies

+On Debian, you can simply run this:

+`apt install python3-pip python3-wheel python3-dev virtualenv build-essential`

 ### Runtime

-* keytool from Java Runtime Environment (JRE)
+* `keytool` from Java Runtime Environment (JRE)
-* apksigner or alternatively jarsigner from Java Development Kit (JDK)
+* `apksigner` or alternatively jarsigner from Java Development Kit (JDK)
-* Android Asset Packaging Tool (aapt)
+* Android Asset Packaging Tool (`aapt`)
-* libmagic for mime-type detection
+* `libmagic` for mime-type detection
-* rsync to publish repositories
+* `rsync` to publish repositories
-* git to publish repositories to git mirrors
+* `git` to publish repositories to git mirrors

 On Debian, you can simply run this: